EFProject/ClimateWaterDataWarehouse/Schedule.md

 # Schedule for Implementing the Project

-This schedule breaks down the project into weekly tasks.
-You will use Python libraries like pandas for data manipulation and SQLAlchemy or psycopg2 for saving data to a PostgreSQL database.
+This schedule breaks down the ClimateWaterDataWarehouse project into project phases.

-## Week 1: Project Setup and Data Collection
+## Phase 1: Project Setup and Data Collection

 ### Project Setup
 Task: Set up a Python environment with the required libraries.